Luce Irigaray: Criticism

 Some feminists criticize Irigaray's perceived essentialist positions.
-However, there is much debate among scholars as to whether or not Irigaray's theory of sexual difference is, indeed, an essentialist one.
-The perception that her work is essentialist concentrates on her attention to sexual difference, taking this to constitute a rehearsal of heteronormative sexuality.
-As Helen Fielding states, the uneasiness among feminists about Irigaray's discussion of masculinity and femininity does not so much reveal Irigaray's heteronormative bias as much as it "arises out of an inherited cultural understanding [on the part of her critics] that posits nature as either unchanging organism or as matter that can be ordered, manipulated and inscribed upon.
+However, there is much debate among scholars as to whether or not her theory of sexual difference is, indeed, an essentialist one.
+Feminist theorists in the late 1970s and 1980s often accused Irigaray of essentialism, but that changed in the 1990s with American scholars such as Naomi Schor, Jane Gallop, and Diana Fuss arguing for a "political essentialist" reading of her work.

+The perception that Irigaray's work is essentialist usually concentrates on her attention to sexual difference, taking this to constitute a rehearsal of heteronormative sexuality.
+For Helen Fielding, the uneasiness among feminists about Irigaray's discussion of masculinity and femininity does not so much reveal Irigaray's heteronormative bias as much as it "arises out of an inherited cultural understanding [on the part of her critics] that posits nature as either unchanging organism or as matter that can be ordered, manipulated and inscribed upon.
 Hence the concern over essentialism is itself grounded in the binary thinking that preserves a hierarchy of...culture over nature."

 W. A. Borody has criticised Irigaray's phallogocentric argument as misrepresenting the history of philosophies of "indeterminateness" in the West.
 Irigaray's "black and white" claims that the masculine equates to determinateness and that the feminine equates to indeterminateness which a degree of cultural and historical validity, but not when they are deployed to self-replicate a similar form of the gender-othering they originally sought to overcome.

 In Fashionable Nonsense, Alan Sokal and Jean Bricmont criticized Irigaray's use of hard-science terminology in her writings.
 Among the criticisms, they question the purported interest Einstein had in "accelerations without electromagnetic reequilibrations"; confusing special relativity and general relativity; and her claim that E = mc^{2} is a "sexed equation" because "it privileges the speed of light over other speeds that are vitally necessary to us".
 In reviewing Sokal and Bricmont's book, Richard Dawkins wrote that Irigaray's assertion that fluid mechanics was unfairly neglected in physics due to its association with "feminine" fluids (in contrast to "masculine" solids) was "daffy absurdity."